ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

    1. Navigate to `Add-Ons` -> `NI Example Plugins` -> `Conway's Game of Life`.
    2. Create a large panel.
 7. Once the SFP is open, an instance of the plug-in VI will start running in the backend.
+8. By default, the controls in the SFP will load with either their default values or the last saved values.
+You can adjust the game board size and the update interval between generations as needed.
-8. Click on the `Start` button to run the simulation to visualise Conway's Game of Life theory on the graph/game board.
+9. Click on the `Start` button to run the simulation to visualise Conway's Game of Life theory on the graph/game board.
    1. The simulation will run indefinitely as long as there are 'births' and 'deaths' occurring on the graph.
    2. Click on the `Stop` button to stop the simulation.
-9. The plug-in VI instance will stop running on closure of the SFP.
+10. The plug-in VI instance will stop running on closure of the SFP or closure of the InstrumentStudio project window or removal of the SFP from layout.

-### Stop the example plug-in

-Close the soft front panel containing the example plug-in or the whole InstrumentStudio window to stop the plug-in.

 ## Developer Guide

 ### Make changes to the example plug-in

-- The implementation logic for the Game of Life InstrumentStudio plugin example is found in the top-level plug-in VI `Game of Life.vi`.
+- The implementation logic for the Game of Life InstrumentStudio plug-in example is found in the top-level plug-in VI `Game of Life.vi`.
-- Add your logic/edit the existing logic in the top-level VI to make changes to the plugin.
+- Add your logic/edit the existing logic in the top-level VI to make changes to the plug-in.

 ### How to add new UI elements